tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (10 mins)

 Welcome back!
-Today marks the last unit of the PyViz Data Visualization unit.
-Today's lesson will take data visualizations to the next level and will focus on using Panel, a PyViz technology, to create dashboards.
+Today marks the final day of the PyViz Data Visualization unit.
+Today's lesson will take data visualizations to the next level, with a focus on using Panel, a PyViz technology, to create dashboards.

 Explain to students that dashboards are data platforms that host multiple reports and visualizations.
-Dashboards take data reporting to the next level by projecting curated and tailored charts and visualizations that measure performance and corresponding KPIs.
+Dashboards take data reporting up a notch by projecting curated, tailored charts and visualizations that measure performance and corresponding KPIs.

 Emphasize that creating a dashboard is different from creating a report.